MicrosoftDocs/dynamics-365-project-operations/articles/expense/new-expense-mobile-app-install-and-configure.md

 To install the Expense mobile app in your Dataverse environment, follow these steps.

-1. In AppSource, go to [Dynamics 365 Expense Mobile Application (Public Preview)](https://appsource.microsoft.com/product/dynamics-365/mscrm.msdyn_expense_mobile-preview?flightCodes=d365expensemobile&exp=ubp8).
+1. In AppSource, go to [Dynamics 365 Expense Mobile Application](https://appsource.microsoft.com/product/dynamics-365/mscrm.msdyn_expense_mobile-preview?flightCodes=d365expensemobile&exp=ubp8).
 1. Select **Get it now**.
 1. Select the previously created or updated environment where you want to install the Expense mobile app, and then select **Install**.
 1. After successful installation, **Dynamics 365 Expense Mobile** is listed as a solution on the **Solutions** tab in Power Apps.